 3. The Broken Circle Breakdown (Alabama Monroe) — 2012 (R)

 The stage play with the same name by Johan Heldenbergh and Mieke Dobbels inspires the film.
-The film won the prize of Best Foreign Film at the 39th César Awards, and also the winner of the 2013 Lux Prize.
+The film won Best Foreign Film at the 39th César Awards and won the 2013 Lux Award.

 4. Simon (2004) (R)

 The Dutch entry for the 2005 Oscars, Simon, is a comedy-drama based on friendship.
 This film brings out an independent approach that does not particularly conform to Dutch culture.

 The story is about two male friends, one heterosexual and one gay.

 The movie highlights the issues of euthanasia and same-sex marriage.